 Research shows that just five serious sunburns can greatly increase a child's risk of developing skin cancer later in life.
-During the hot summer months, it's a good time to take stock of how parents can best protect their children's skin.
+The hot summer months are a good time to take stock of how parents can best protect their children's skin.

-One product getting a lot of buzz is sun protective clothing.
+One product getting a lot of buzz is sun protective clothing or UV swimwear.

 Nnenna Agim, M.D., Division Director of Dermatology at Children's Health℠ and Assistant Professor at UT Southwestern, shares how sun protective clothing works and tips for parents to keep their children's skin healthy all year long.